College Offices on Pulteney Street

 The courts were designed to be flooded in winter for ice skating, and they were also used for events.
 In the spring of 1947, the students held a "rustic dance," complete with hotdogs and a suggested dress code of dungarees.

-In the summer of 1946, five barracks from the Sampson Air Force Base on the east side of Seneca Lake were moved to South Field to house the influx of veterans attending college on the GI Bill.
+In the summer of 1946, five barracks and a cafeteria from the Sampson Naval Base on the east side of Seneca Lake were moved to South Field to house the influx of veterans attending college on the GI Bill.